AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2021/2021-07-25-make-code-reviews-stress-free/make-code-reviews-stress-free.md

 ### 🚲 Take it or leave it

-All those other suggestions or personal opinions that might be considered as nitpicking.
+All those other things that are suggestions or a personal opinion and might be considered nitpicking.
 Examples of this would be suggesting a different variable name.

 ### ⛽ A clarifying question